How the CCP and Its Proxies Created a ‘World on Fire’: Col. John Mills

 You mentioned Vancouver, which is a case study in forward influence operations by China.

-But what was brought in from Hong Kong was also the big circle gang, essentially Chinese triads in Hong Kong, established a big footprint in Vancouver.
+But what was brought in from Hong Kong was also the Big Circle gang, essentially Chinese triads in Hong Kong established a big footprint in Vancouver.

-You bring money in one side of the casino, buy some chips, cash them in, walk out the other side.
+But high cash operation, you bring money in one side of the casino, buy some chips, cash them in, walk out the other side.

 But real estate purchases, another great opportunity for money laundering, making purchases in cash, manipulating the value, pocketing the difference, all these kinds of things.

-This is another opportunity for money laundering coming down the I-5 corridor from Vancouver to Vancouver, British Columbia to Seattle, Portland, San Francisco, Los Angeles, spinning it through the casinos up in Washington state again to double launder it.
+This is another opportunity for money laundering coming down the I-5 corridor from Vancouver to Vancouver, British Columbia to Seattle, Portland, San Francisco, Los Angeles, spinning it through the casinos up in Washington State again to double launder it.

 All kinds of trickery goes on.

-The other part with this, let's call it immigration warfare that you were describing, or illegal immigration warfare or something like that.
+The other part with this, let's call it immigration warfare that you were describing or illegal immigration warfare or something like that.

 How do we know that there's Chinese special operators?

-Because that's a very specific class, right, are coming across in significant numbers.
+Because that's a very specific class, right?

 It's just obvious in a lineup who is and who isn't.